Testing is available on campus to help prevent the spread of COVID-19 in our community.

-How do I interpret my test results in the portal?
+How do I interpret my test results in the secure online portal?

-Below are descriptions of test result fields that may be helpful when viewing your results in the portal.
+Below are descriptions of test result fields that may be helpful when viewing your results.

 Sample Type: Lists the type of test administered.
 In this case, a saliva test or anterior nares (AN) swab was administered.

 Physician Name: The ordering physician for the testing being conducted at UO testing sites.